SwiftGen/SwiftGen/COMMUNITY.md

 Both [AliSoftware](https://github.com/AliSoftware) and [David Jennes](https://github.com/djbe) have contactable emails on their GitHub profiles, and are happy to talk about any problems.

+#### What about more high-level discussions about the repo itself?

+For more involved discussions that require the agreement or advice from all contributors, or to open a debate not on a specific feature but on a more global topic (project vision, etc), as a Core Contributor you also have access to [the team's forum on GitHub](https://github.com/orgs/SwiftGen/teams/corecontributors).

 #### Where can I get more info about this document?

-The original source of this document can be found at https://github.com/moya/contributors.
+The original source of this document can be found [here](https://github.com/moya/contributors).